JavierreLab/liCHiC/6.GWAS imputation/README.md

-# GWAS Tissue Set Enrichment Analysis PCHi-C
+# GWAS Tissue Set Enrichment Analysis liCHi-C

-Enrichment of GWAS signals in PCHi-C interacting regions have to be tested to confirm the tissue and context are relevant to disease
+Enrichment of GWAS signals in liCHi-C interacting regions have to be tested to confirm the tissue and context are relevant to disease

 For a step to step tutorial, read [this](https://github.com/JavierreLab/Gwas_TissueSetEnrich/blob/main/example/README.md)
 For an in depth explanation on usage of the scripts, read [this](https://github.com/JavierreLab/Gwas_TissueSetEnrich/blob/main/scripts/README.md)